Driver’s License Restoration in Michigan

 Typically, the process of restoring your driver’s license in Michigan is as follows:

-- First, you will need to request an administrative hearing through the Michigan Secretary of State’s Driver Assessment and Appeal Division.
+- Request a DAAD hearing: First, you will need to request an administrative hearing through the Michigan Secretary of State’s Driver Assessment and Appeal Division.
 This is known as a DAAD hearing (formerly known as a DLAD hearing).

-- As part of the application, you will need to include a substance abuse evaluation.
+- Complete a substance abuse evaluation: As part of the application, you will need to include a substance abuse evaluation.
 This evaluation must be completed by a qualified substance abuse counselor and be no more than three months old.

-- You will also need to submit documentation with your application that outlines your past/current substance use, as stated by people who know you personally.
+- Provide documentation of substance use: You will also need to submit documentation with your application that outlines your past and current substance use, as stated by people who know you personally.
 This is typically included in the form of a letter along with your substance abuse evaluation.

-- If you have been previously ordered to have an ignition interlock device installed on your vehicle, you will also need to include a copy of the final report from the device with your hearing application.
+- Include a copy of your IID device report.
+If you have been previously ordered to have an ignition interlock device installed on your vehicle, you will also need to include a copy of the final report from the device with your hearing application.

-- After submitting all required documents and paperwork, you will be informed whether or not your request was accepted.
+- Wait to hear back on your application: After submitting all required documents and paperwork, you will be informed whether or not your request was accepted.
 If so, you will be notified of a hearing date.
 You may be required to attend the hearing in person or via video conference.

-- At the conclusion of your hearing, during which our attorneys can represent you and show that you have completed the necessary steps for driver’s license restoration, you may receive a decision right away, or you may need to wait for a decision by mail.
+- Receive a decision after your hearing: At the conclusion of your hearing, during which our attorneys can represent you and show that you have completed the necessary steps for driver’s license restoration, you may receive a decision right away, or you may need to wait for a decision by mail.

 This process can take a considerable amount of time.
 It is important that you have an experienced attorney on your side who can help you navigate the legal system and ensure that you do not commit any mistakes that may jeopardize your chances of restoring your driving privileges.
 It is also important to note that there are fees required to reinstate your license.
 You will be responsible for paying these fees at the required times.